-Abstract: We consider and analyze different types of ontologies and knowledge or mataknowledge connected to them aiming at realization in contemporary information security systems (ISS) and especially the case of intrusion detection systems (IDS).
-Human-centered methods INCONSISTENCY, FUNNEL, CALEIDOSCOPE and CROSSWORD are algorithmic or data-driven methods based on ontologies and interacting on a competitive principle.
-They are controlled by a synthetic metamethod SMM.
-It is shown that the data analysis in the field frequently needs an act of creation especially if it is applied in a knowledge-poor environment.
-It is shown that human-centered methodsare very suitable for resolution of the quoted tasks.
+Abstract: Different types of ontologies and knowledge or metaknowledge connected to them are considered and analyzed aiming at realization in contemporary information security systems (ISS) and especially the case of intrusion detection systems (IDS) or intrusion prevention systems (IPS).
+Human-centered methods INCONSISTENCY, FUNNEL, CALEIDOSCOPE and CROSSWORD are algorithmic or data-driven methods based on ontologies.
+All of them interact on a competitive principle 'survival of the fittest'.
+They are controlled by a Synthetic MetaMethod SMM.
+It is shown that the data analysis frequently needs an act of creation especially if it is applied to knowledge-poor environments.
+It is shown that human-centered methods are very suitable for resolutions in case, and often they are based on the usage of dynamic ontologies.